LinPsPs/StockTradingSystem/README.md

 # CSE 305 Final Project
 ## General Description
 We use an online server as our database, you can access our datebase with IP: 107.155.113.86:3306, Database name: STOCKSYSTEM, user name: cse305, password: CSE305XYZ

+This project use JDBC connected with SQL database.
+In this database, Three different person identities will manipulate differnet data inside the database.
+The interface for this project are coded by HTML, and some parts has been modified.
 ## Test case 1: Sign up
 You should firstly sign up at least 3 accounts in our online stock trading system - customer, customer representive, manager.